tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_10/2020-09-27-item-5-neil-ferguson-on-modelling-covid19.md

 - People who are asymptotic are not at all infectious.
 - Immunity is not permanent - last few months and decays away.

-Decisions are tradeoffs between saving lives and saving jobs - he's glad he honest have to make these decisions.
+Decisions are tradeoffs between saving lives and saving jobs - he's glad he doesn't have to make these decisions.
+So am I!